 Designs by Ahn is the vision of floral and event designer, Victoria Ahn.
 Victoria has designed countless special events at premiere venues in New York City and the surrounding areas.
 Her background as a professionally trained ballet and modern dancer gives her a unique approach to design: choreographing colors and textures to create inspired looks that set a mood.
 Victoria’s versatility spans all styles, and her personalized approach focuses on bringing your vision to life.
 So whether you love a look that’s elegant and natural, chic and modern, or rustic and organic, Designs by Ahn’s sensibility is tailored to fit your style.

 Ariella Chezar is the author of Flowers for the Table, The Flower Workshop, and most recently Seasonal Flower Arranging.
 She is a master floral designer whose work has graced the covers and pages of Martha Stewart Living, O Magazine, Smitten, Sunset, Garden Design, Better Homes and Gardens, Domino, Real Simple, Sweet Paul and many more.

 Ariella started her work in the Bay Area where she was lured by the beautiful flowers.
-All the unusual vines, garden roses, and fruit on the branch.
 In that Mediterranean climate she discovered such abundance and so much inspiration.
 She traveled to NYC and shortly after arriving was approached by Chronicle Books to write Flowers for the Table in 2002.
 With book in hand, she made her way to all the New York magazines and began working on stories with them.
 At the time, the trend in NY flowers was tight and contained, with hers being loose and garden-inspired.